Spillover Effects in the Presence of Unobserved Networks: Introduction

+Existing methodologies for causal inference often assume the absence of spillover effects, that is, people are affected only by treatments directly assigned to them and not by those assigned to others \citep{cox1958planning, rubin1980SUTVA}.
+However, in typical social science experiments where individuals can interact with each other, spillover effects might naturally arise, and this causal interdependence across people is often of theoretical interest.
+Indeed, a growing number of political science studies use experiments to estimate spillover effects on a variety of outcomes, such as voting behavior \citep{nickerson2008voting, sinclair2012social, sinclair2012detecting, foos2017all}, electoral irregularities \citep{ichino2012deterring, asunka2017electoral, bowers2018models}, the responsiveness of legislators \citep{coppock2014information}, information diffusion in ethnic networks \citep{larson2017ethnic}, and social norms in schools \citep{paluck2016changing}.

+In many of such social science applications, people can interact with each other through multiple channels, and thus, spillover effects often arise through multiple networks.
+For example, even though online network experiments typically focus only on online networks, people can also communicate with each other through their offline face-to-face network \citep{bond2012exp, aral2016networked, guess2016treatments, eckles2017Online}.
+Other common types of multiple networks include friendship, neighbors, ethnic, kinship, and partisan networks, among many others \citep{fowler2011causality, sinclair2012social}.
+Therefore, it is important to estimate the spillover effect {\it specific} to each network.
+A substantive question is often not only about whether there exists any spillover effect but also about which networks people use to share information and influence each other's behavior.
+By estimating {\it network-specific spillover effects}, researchers can examine the mechanism of spillover effects.

-However, the unbiased estimation of these effects is challenging in practice.
-It requires making a strong assumption that researchers observe all relevant networks.
-In many examples, scholars carefully observe online networks of interest, yet they cannot observe face-to-face networks.
-This is problematic especially when online network experiments are conducted in the field because experimental subjects can freely communicate with one another through their unobserved face-to-face interactions.
-In this case, existing approaches, which assume no unobserved networks, can misattribute the spillover effects through the unobserved face-to-face network to the online network, resulting in biased estimates of the online spillover effects.
+However, the unbiased estimation of these network-specific spillover effects is challenging in practice.
+It requires making an often-violated assumption that researchers observe all relevant networks.
+For example, while scholars might carefully measure an ethnic network in a field experiment on ethnic voting, they might be unable to measure other types of network interactions, such as neighbors, friendship, and kinship networks.
+In this case, existing approaches, which assume no unobserved networks, can misattribute the spillover effects in unobserved networks to the ethnic network, resulting in biased estimates of network-specific spillover effects.

-In this paper, we make two contributions to address this methodological challenge.
-First, to explicitly characterize sources of bias, we derive an exact expression of bias due to unobserved networks.
-Second, based on this general result, we propose sensitivity analysis methods that incorporate the bias into the estimation.
-The proposed sensitivity analysis can help researchers examine the robustness of empirical findings to the possible existence of unmeasured networks.
+In this article, we address this methodological challenge by formally characterizing the bias due to unobserved networks and developing sensitivity analysis methods, with which researchers can assess the potential influence of unobserved networks on substantive findings.